 “Now Azerbaijan is much stronger economically and the cooperation has moved to a higher level — to the construction of a new pipeline and new railroad.
 There is an international airport in Nakhchivan now and, thus, there is a flight to Istanbul.
 It is a natural process,” he said.

 Shahin Abbasov is a freelance correspondent based in Baku.
 He is also a board member of the Open Society Institute-Azerbaijan.

-Posted by Ian Greenhalgh on May 24, 2017, With 1130 Reads Filed under World.
+Posted by Ian Greenhalgh on May 24, 2017, With 1144 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.